scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 - Owned Triggers: Email newsletter to which user is subscribed, app icon on user's iphone screen, bookmarks, app notifications, etc.

 Internal triggers:
+You can't see, touch, or hear an internal trigger.
+It is completely internal to the user.
+They probably are triggered due to the feelings/emotions/state-of-mind of the user.

+When do you use instagram?
+Maybe you feel lonely. (that's the emotion)

 > Emotions, particularly negative ones, are powerful internal triggers and greatly influence our daily routines.